Kunsan Air Force Base

 Today Kunsan Air Force Base is one of two U.S. Air Force bases in South Korea.
 Some 3,000 service members live on-site and play an active role in the defense of the peninsula.
 The site is also used to conduct joint missions between the 8th Fighter Wing of the USAF and the 38th Fighter Group of the Republic of Korea Air Force.

 - Established: 1938 (Imperial Japanese Army) 1950 (K-8 USAF)

 - Garrison: 8th Fighter Wing and supporting units (8th Operations Group, 35th Fighter Squadron, 80th Fighter Squadron, 8th Maintenance Group)

 Court-Martial Activity: Like many U.S. military installations in the region, Kunsan Air Force Base has not escaped the large-scale sting operations by the military’s law enforcement branches.
-Drug crimes, sex crimes and fraud charges have all increased over the last decade due to these questionably legal operations.
+Drug crimes, sex crimes, and fraud charges have all increased over the last decade due to these questionable legal operations.

 U.S. Air Force Personnel at Kunsan Air Force Base Trust Bilecki & Tipon to Defend Their Interests in Court